Beatings, buried videos a pattern at Louisiana State Police

 An AP review of internal investigative records and newly obtained videos identified at least a dozen cases over the past decade in which Louisiana State Police troopers or their bosses ignored or concealed evidence of beatings, deflected blame and impeded efforts to root out misconduct.

-In some cases, troopers omitted uses of force such as blows to the head from official reports, and in others troopers sought to justify their actions by claiming suspects were violent, resisting or escaping, all of which were contradicted by video footage.
+In some cases, troopers omitted uses of force such as blows to the head from official reports, and in others troopers sought to justify their actions by falsely claiming suspects were violent, resisting or escaping.

-“Hyper-aggressiveness is winked upon and nodded and allowed to go on,” said Andrew Scott, a former Boca Raton, Florida, police chief and use-of-force expert who reviewed videos obtained by AP.
-“It’s very clear that the agency accepts that type of behavior.”
+“Hyper-aggressiveness is winked upon and nodded and allowed to go on,” said Andrew Scott, a former police chief and use-of-force expert who reviewed videos obtained by AP.

-The revelations come as civil rights and Black leaders urge the U.S. Justice Department to launch a broader, “pattern and practice” investigation into potential systemic racial profiling by the overwhelmingly white state police, similar to other probes opened in recent months in Minneapolis, Louisville and Phoenix.
+The revelations come as civil rights and Black leaders urge the U.S. Justice Department to launch a broader, “pattern and practice” investigation into potential systemic racial profiling by the overwhelmingly white state police.

 “These things are racially motivated,” said Alanah Odoms, executive director of the ACLU of Louisiana.
 “It doesn’t seem you could have this level of criminality going on without it being something much more sinister.”

-It’s not clear how the Louisiana State Police rate of force against Black people compares to that of other states because there is no national benchmark and definitions of uses of force differ between jurisdictions.
-Activists, however, say it points to a clear problem.

-“Driving while Black is still a crime in Louisiana,” said Eugene W. Collins, president of the Baton Rouge branch of the NAACP, adding that the numbers “prove our assertion that our communities are woefully over-policed.”

-Col. Lamar Davis, the state police superintendent, declined requests for an interview but said in a statement that the agency has completely revised its excessive force policies and practices and implemented numerous reforms in the 11 months since he took office.
+Col. Lamar Davis, the state police superintendent, said in a statement that the agency has completely revised its excessive force policies and practices and implemented numerous reforms in the 11 months since he took office.

 “No instance of excessive force is acceptable,” he said, “and when the department learns of such misconduct, an immediate review is launched leading to administrative and/or potential criminal investigations.”

-It was a jarring rush of images in a death that troopers initially blamed on a car crash and that took 474 days to prompt an internal investigation.
-Gov. John Bel Edwards was among the officials who repeatedly rebuffed requests to release the video.

-“These are tactics they’ve been using forever and we’re tired of it,” said Terrance Key, an Army veteran who grew up with Greene in northern Louisiana.
-“They’ve been getting away with this s— for so long.”

-Recently, a federal investigation into Greene’s death was broadened to include allegations of obstruction of justice involving Louisiana State Police brass.
-Among the incidents under scrutiny is the shutdown of the secret panel state police set up to investigate possible systemic abuse of Black motorists.
+Recently, a federal investigation into Greene’s death was broadened to include allegations of obstruction of justice involving State Police brass.
+Among the incidents now under scrutiny is the shut-down of a secret panel state police set up to investigate possible systemic abuse of Black motorists.

-The seven-member panel had been focused on reviewing thousands of hours of body camera footage from about a dozen specific troopers in northern Louisiana’s Troop F, including some of those involved in the beatings of Greene and three other Black motorists.

-But according to several people familiar with the matter who spoke to AP on condition of anonymity, the panel was abruptly disbanded in July after just a few months’ work following leaks about its existence.
+The panel had been focused on reviewing thousands of hours of body camera footage from about a dozen specific troopers in northern Louisiana’s Troop F. But according to several people familiar with the matter who spoke to AP on condition of anonymity, the panel was abruptly disbanded in July after just a few months’ work following leaks about its existence.
 State police did not immediately act on the panel’s recommendations, but Davis said the agency has since referred some of the problematic incidents to internal investigators.
-He did not identify those incidents.

-Among the cases identified by AP’s review is a March 2019 arrest in northeastern Louisiana’s Ouachita Parish where a trooper was caught on dash-camera video grabbing Black marijuana suspect Deshawn Washington by his hair and slamming the 20-year-old into the hood of a police cruiser, a use of force omitted from the police report.
-At one point, Washington’s friend, Shomari King, a 21-year-old who was also arrested, asked, “Why y’all being so rough?”

-In another case from August 2019, Darrell Smith, a white motorist who fled a traffic stop near Baton Rouge, contended in a lawsuit that troopers caught up with him and beat him beyond recognition, causing him to be hospitalized with temporary kidney failure.
-A use-of-force report leaves unchecked whether body-camera video exists and lists Smith’s injuries as “nonincapacitating.”
-Smith’s lawsuit says troopers shared a photo of him after the beating with his eyes swollen shut and the caption: “This is what happens when you run from the police.”

 One former trooper, Jacob Brown, was perhaps the agency’s most prolifically violent officer in recent years.
 Records show he tallied 23 uses of force dating to 2015 — 19 on Black people — and he faces charges in three separate beatings.

 Video and police records show he beat Aaron Larry Bowman 18 times with a flashlight after deputies pulled him over for a traffic violation near his Monroe home in May 2019.
-State police didn’t investigate the attack until 536 days later, and only did so after a lawsuit from Bowman, who was left with a broken jaw, ribs and wrist, as well as a gash to his head that required six staples to close.
+State police didn’t investigate the attack until 536 days later, and only did so after Bowman filed a lawsuit.

-“I thought I was going to die that night,” Bowman told AP.

-Brown, who resigned in March, failed to report his use of force and mislabeled his body-camera footage in what investigators described in internal records as “an intentional attempt to hide the video.”
-He did not respond to messages seeking comment.
+Another video from 2019 showed Brown involved in the 2019 arrest of marijuana suspect Morgan Blake, who was slammed against a police cruiser, thrown to the ground and beaten by two other troopers.
+Brown later falsely claimed that Blake had tried to escape.

 AP also obtained previously unreleased footage of a state trooper hitting a Hispanic truck driver in 2010 along Interstate 12 in Tangipahoa Parish, north of New Orleans.

-“There is absolutely no legitimacy in that type of force,” policing expert Scott said after viewing the footage.

-LaMarca, reached by phone, referred questions to a police spokesman, who did not respond.

-The federal judge who sentenced Soliz on drug charges five months after the arrest was so troubled by the video that he wrote letters to federal prosecutors and Col. Mike Edmonson, then-superintendent of the state police.
-The use of force had not been documented in any reports, the judge wrote, adding the video also showed “three other troopers laughing at this act.”
+The federal judge who sentenced the truck driver on drug charges was so troubled by the use of force, which was not listed in any police report, that he wrote letters to prosecutors and Col. Mike Edmonson, then-superintendent of the state police.

-Edmonson ultimately suspended LaMarca for 12 hours, saying the punishment was tempered by what he considered an “outstanding” seizure of $2 million worth of cocaine.
+Edmonson ultimately suspended Trooper Jason LaMarca for 12 hours, a punishment that was later overturned on appeal.

-At a disciplinary hearing, Edmonson talked about wanting to send LaMarca a message that striking Soliz was “not why we wear this badge.”

 By JIM MUSTIAN and JAKE BLEIBERG